Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter5/README.md

 Note: Scaling happens from the center of the actor if a specific detection distance is required this needs to be multiplied by two.

+## Creating Cutscenes
+To create cutscenes you need a _SceneSegment_ class which binds an actor to an action and a _Scene_ class to handle the list of SceneSegments which also automatically plays the next SceneSegment.

+In addition, in this chapter, two new Action classes (_SetTextAction_ and _SceneActions_) have been defined to give more custom needed actions.

 ## New Imports

 **import com.badlogic.gdx.graphics.g2d.BitmapFont** - Renders bitmap fonts.
 The font consists of 2 files: an image file or TextureRegion containing the glyphs and a file in the AngleCode BMFont text format that describes where each glyph is on the image.